Postgraduate (12 months, 15 months full-time)

 The course contains a great mix of technical teaching and creativity

-The possibilities that are open to you range from design or systems engineering, to medical electronics, environmental monitoring, sound technology biophysics or microelectronics.
-Across industry, whether it’s in process control, construction and building or services, teaching and beyond, there’ll be opportunities to find your own specialist niche.
+The possibilities that are open to you range from design or systems engineering, to medical electronics, environmental monitoring, microelectronics, sound technology, biophysics, power, transport, industrial process control, and teaching.
+Across industry, there’ll be opportunities to find your own specialist niche.
+You could also apply your newly acquired skills to enter a research degree (PhD, ProfDoc).

-You’ll be assessed through exams and written assignments based on case studies and scenarios.
+You’ll be assessed through exams, written assignments, demos and vivas based on case studies and scenarios.

 You won't need to pay fees until you've accepted an offer to attend, but you must pay your fees up-front, in full or in instalments.How to pay your fees directly